 Speaking of knobs, there are also products that you can attach to the knob on each side of the door.
 They cover the latch bolt so that you can’t get locked out of your place.
 Although they’re often soft and thick enough to make a difference, they won’t stop the door before it hits the frame.

 You can also put in a temporary slam guard on the door hinge — so on the opposite side of the door from the knob.
 I’ll demonstrate this a bit better when I review the product I’ve selected.

 Lastly, you could also install a mechanism above the door with a jointed arm that holds the door and softly closes it before it can slam shut.
 This device is actually very affordable, so I’ve also decided to show you how it works.

 This time around, I’m going to present my reviews going from the simpler products to the more complicated designs.
-So let’s see the best door slam preventers I’ve chosen to feature.
+So let’s see what are the best products you can use to stop doors from slamming:

 The first product on my list is very simple, but it’s also pretty effective.
 The HushBumps Ultra Quiet Bumpers may look like anti-slip stickers, but they’re far from it.

 While anti-slip products are usually made of rubber, these 1.18 by 0.23-inch rectangles are actually filled with a polymer gel.
 The item I’ve linked to contains 30 of these rectangular pieces, so you’ll be able to attach them to several doors.